 Use an Online Crash Report Form

-includes this Motor Carrier Crash Report Form (pages 6 and 7) that must be filed, either electronically or in paper form, with the Oregon DOT's Crash Analysis and Reporting Unit
+includes this Motor Carrier Crash Report Form (pages 6 and 7) that must be filed with the Oregon DOT's Crash Analysis and Reporting Unit

 , including address, phone, the type of operation that is on file with the Oregon DOT, and the status of the company´s insurance.
 Also, find a company by entering a truck license plate number, find a company's Oregon file number by entering the U.S. DOT number found on a truck cab's door, or find a company's U.S. DOT number by entering an Oregon file number.
 Anyone can access this information.
 You don´t need a PIN.View Road Restrictions -

 View a special list of size and weight restrictions on roads and bridges.